meta-me/metame-website/posts/_posts/2020-09-06-7-reasons-why-your-time-is-important.md

 ## 5. Time as a human

 Considering the myriad of lifeforms on the [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree), being human is like winning the lottery.
-We have wonderful physical bodies capable breathing, smelling, tasting, hearing and seeing.
-We can experience a huge range of emotions such as joy, love, and passion.
+We have wonderful physical bodies capable of breathing, smelling, tasting, hearing and seeing.
+We feel a huge range of emotions such as joy, love, and passion.
 We have complex brains capable of planning, problem solving and learning.
 We have the intellect to understand this world, creativity to create masterpieces of art and music, the ability to inspire others.

 You have the body and mind of the wisest and most intelligent creature on earth.
 This has value.